jonfernq/Learning/Algorithms/StrassensMatrixAlgorithm/README.md

 Overall, Jupyter notebooks provide a flexible and interactive environment for combining code and explanations, allowing you to execute code and explain the results step by step in a readable and organized manner.

+---
+> Can you get this output in Markdown and use it to create new documents such as PDF or Word ?

+Yes, Jupyter notebooks can be exported to various formats, including Markdown, PDF, and Word.
+Once you have created a Jupyter notebook with code and explanations, you can export it to Markdown format, which captures both the code and the Markdown cells with explanations as plain text.

+To export a Jupyter notebook to Markdown, you can use the "File" menu in Jupyter Notebook or JupyterLab, and select the "Export Notebook As" option.
+Then, choose "Markdown" as the export format.
+This will generate a Markdown file (.md) that contains the code, explanations, and Markdown formatting from your Jupyter notebook.

+Once you have the Markdown file, you can use it to create new documents in other formats, such as PDF or Word, using appropriate tools.
+For example, you can use a Markdown-to-PDF converter, such as Pandoc or any other similar tool, to convert the Markdown file to a PDF document.
+Similarly, you can use a Markdown-to-Word converter, such as Pandoc, to convert the Markdown file to a Word document.

+It's worth noting that the formatting and layout of the exported document may vary depending on the converter and the specific features used in the original Jupyter notebook, such as images, equations, and tables.
+Some manual adjustments may be required to fine-tune the appearance of the exported document in the desired format.